martinhalada/TJBot_educational-project/README.md

-# TJBot CZ - LITE VERSION (geographically oriented educational project)
+# Geographically oriented educational project for TJBot

 This is a program coded in Node.js for TJBotCZ.
+The original files were modified.
 It allows you to:
 * communicate about the capitals of Europe
 * take a quiz to test your knowledge